Charlie Plummer

 Charlie Plummer and Maya Hawke

-In October 2018, Charlie told reporters that he had been dating a wonderful musician named Samia for two years and trusted her completely.
+In October 2018, Charlie revealed to reporters he'd been dating musician Samia for two years, gushing about how much he trusted her.
 However, their relationship ended that same year.

 Charlie Plummer and Lizzie Swanson